 The Early Upgrade Curve takes advantage of Mutanus’ hero power Devour to upgrade to Tavern-Tier three and Four early.
 The main benefit of that strategy is that you start finding stronger units a turn ahead of the rest of the lobby.
 Since we don’t lose stats, unlike other heroes that want to reach the higher Tavern-Tiers early, you often end up in a much stronger overall position.

-Turn Three (Five Gold) – If you bought a token generator, Devour the token and buy two minions.
+Turn three (five gold) – If you bought a token generator, Devour the token and buy two minions.

 If you bought a scaling unit, buy the strongest minion on Bob’s side of the board, such as a Yo-Ho-Og.
 Devour that minion and give its stats to one of your scaling units.

-Turn Five (Seven Gold) – Buy two minions.
+Turn five (seven gold) – Buy two minions.

-Turn Six (Eight Gold) – Buy one minion.
+Turn six (eight gold) – Buy one minion.
 Use hero power on a minion that doesn’t need its stats.
 Upgrade.
 If you feel weak, use hero power on a minion that doesn’t need its stats, then buy two minions.

-Curve 4: The backup or “Standard” curve.
+Curve four: The backup or “Standard” curve.

-Standard Curve.
 The Standard curve is what you default to when none of the other curves is an option.
 Do this if you haven’t gotten a token minion or scaling unit.

-Turn One (Three Gold) – Buy a minion (the best remaining available.)
+Turn one (three gold) – Buy a minion (the best remaining available.)

-Turn Three (Five Gold) – Buy a minion, Devour whichever minion does not need its stats.
+Turn three (five gold) – Buy a minion, Devour whichever minion does not need its stats.
 Buy another minion.

-Turn Four (Six Gold) – Buy two minions.
+Turn four (six gold) – Buy two minions.
 In disaster scenarios, it is possible to reroll once & to use Devour to make up for the missing gold.
 Do that only if your first shop is completely unusable.

 What you should know to understand Mutanus’ overall game plan

 Mutanus wants his minions to be big and strong, to make sure that there will be times where you will be a minion down from your opponents.
 However, that is fine since your hero power should be making up for that.
 Similar to Vol’jin, buy minions that will scale so you can eventually hero power them onto minions with cleave or divine shield.
-Wrath Weaver, Micro Machine, Hexruin Marauder, Bristleback Brute, minions buffed by Arm of the Empire, and Bigfernal are great targets to use Devour.
+Wrath Weaver, Impulsive Trickster, Mythrax, Bristleback Brute, minions buffed by Arm of the Empire, and Bigfernal are great targets to use Devour.
 As previously stated, you can Devour minions you purchased that you needed for battlecries if you cannot afford to hero power one of your other minions.
 Using your minions with relatively large stat numbers and Divine Shield, you can create time to find a path to the late game.

 How Mutanus uses every tribe in Battlegrounds

 Due to the flexibility of Mutanus, every tribe has its benefits and uses for Mutanus’ ability Devour.
 That said, the Demon and Mech Tribe stand out above the rest due to their inherent synergy with Mutanus & Devour.
-Both the high stats of the Demons and all the ways the Mechs Tribe accesses the Divine Shield keyword improves the chances of winning significantly.
+Both the high stats of the Demons and all the ways the Mechs Tribe accesses the Divine Shield keyword improve the chances of winning significantly.